PrEP

 HIV Prevention

 Ending the HIV Epidemic: A Plan for America is an initiative announced in 2019 to reduce the number of new HIV infections by 75% within 5 years, and by at least 90% within 10 years.
-In accordance with the initiative, Lone Star Circle of Care provides HIV testing and navigation support so that patients at risk for HIV have access to proven interventions such as pre-exposure prophylaxis(PrEP), that significantly reduce the risk of getting HIV, patients diagnosed with HIV receive treatment to live healthy lives.
+In accordance with the initiative, Lone Star Circle of Care provides HIV testing so that patients at risk for HIV have access to proven interventions such as pre-exposure prophylaxis(PrEP), that significantly reduce the risk of getting HIV, patients diagnosed with HIV receive treatment to live healthy lives.

 Click here to learn more about the key achievements of the Ending the HIV Epidemic in the United States (EHE) initiative.